huridocs/python_uwazi_API/README.md

 ### Authentication

-Authentication is handled automatically when creating the client.
+Authentication is handled automatically when `user` and `password` are provided.
 The client logs in via `/api/login` and stores the session cookie for subsequent requests.

+For **public instances**, no credentials are needed — simply use `UwaziClient.public(url)` or `UwaziClient(url=url)`.
+Public endpoints like search work without authentication, while write operations will return a 401 error.

 ---